 This blog post aims to guide early-career researchers on how they can write a scientific review paper in a better way.
 We will also be providing a general format for a scientific review paper.
 Moreover, we will provide a list of sample review papers published in top impact factor journals.

-And at the end of this post of writing a scientific review paper, we will be providing a list of research journals that publish review papers.
+And at the end of this post, we will be providing a list of research journals that publish review papers.

 Similar blog posts to read: